 During the holidays chocolate candies are everywhere!
-We always had Fannie May growing up.
-And while we all had our favorites that my mom would buy, sometimes someone would gift us a holiday assortment.
+We always had Fannie May growing up, and while we all had our favorites that my mom would buy, sometimes someone would gift us a holiday assortment.
 And there were always Turtles and all kinds of different chocolates.
 I would open the box, and get a butter knife out, and I would cut open every single one to see what they were.
 I didn’t like to be surprised by foods I didn’t like as a child, and well, not much has changed there haha.
 But, I was always looking for something I liked and didn’t want to get something I didn’t.
 My mom would open the box and scold me for ruining everyone else’s chocolate experience.
 Oh well, it was worth it to the find the chocolates I was looking for!

-Tips for Making the Best Chocolate Peanut Caramel Candies
+Tips for Making Chocolate Peanut Caramel Candies

 • I use a 2-quart stainless steel pot to make the caramel in.